-During the procurement process, the Group prioritises local suppliers and environmentally friendly products and services, hoping to reduce the carbon footprint caused by procurement via local procurement, while supporting local economic development and creating employment opportunities for local communities.
-The Group's suppliers are 100% located in Hong Kong locally.
-In addition to environmental factors, the Group will also adopt measures to monitor whether its suppliers or contractors comply with relevant environmental and social laws and regulations or meet other standards in terms of health, safety, forced labour and child labour.
+During the procurement process, the Group prioritises local suppliers and environmentally friendly products and services.
+We hope to reduce the carbon footprint caused by procurement via local procurement which helps to support local economic development and to create employment opportunities for local communities.
+The Group's suppliers are 100% located in Hong Kong.
+In addition to environmental factors, the Group also adopts measures to monitor its suppliers or contractors to ensure that they comply with relevant environmental and social laws and regulations or meet other standards in terms of health, safety, forced labour and child labour.